Best Lowest Spread Forex Brokers in 2023

 PFI Rating: 4.9/5

-First Prudential (FP) Markets is another excellent choice for low spread and high leverage.
-They are a well-regulated and trustworthy zero-spread forex broker.
-They offer consistently low spreads starting at 0 pips and averaging around 0.45 pips.
+First Prudential Markets is our pick as the lowest spread broker for scalping.
+FP Markets are high leverage.
+FP Markets is a well-regulated and trustworthy zero-spread forex broker.
+They offer spreads starting at 0 pips and averaging around 0.45 pips.
+The overall total trading costs are low.
 It offers access to a range of third-party platforms for you to choose from and an impressive selection of educational content.

 On the downside, FP Markets isn’t available to US citizens.